 What's the secret to soft and chewy in Coffee and Dark Chocolate Chip Cookies?

-Using melted butter is a huge factor but not over baking them is the easiest tip I can give you.
-Another tip is to not over bake your cookies.
+Using melted butter is a huge factor to create the soft and chewy texture but not over baking them is the easiest tip I can give you.

 For a soft and chewy double chocolate chip cookie, try my Double Chocolate Pudding Cookies.